Epivaral/FantasyMaze/fantastic-maze/src/lore.md

 # Stained Exit Key

-> There are always two—one is found, the other taken.
+> There are always two — one is found, the other taken.

 The iron is worn smooth from hands long vanished.
 The stains are old.
 Some say blood, some say rust.